codac-team/codac/doc/source/introduction.rst

 - time uncertainties: :math:`x(t)=y`, with :math:`t\in[t]`
 - *etc.*

-The aim of Tubex is to easily deal with these constraints in order to eventually characterize a tube of trajectories compliant with the defined relations.
+The aim of Tubex is to easily deal with these constraints in order to eventually characterize a tube of trajectories compliant with the defined rules.

 Reliable outputs
 ----------------

-One of the advantages of this set-membership approach is the **reliable outputs** that are obtained.
+One of the advantages of this set-membership approach is the **reliable output** that is obtained.
 By *reliable*, we mean that all sources of uncertainty are taken into account, including:

 - approximation of real numbers by floating-point numbers